osirisdataengineer/osirisdatascience/README.md

 <!-- Presentation -->
 <p>
   - I'm Osiris!
-A passionate Data Science student from Brazil.
+A Data Engineer from Brazil.
 </p>
 </p>
   - I am a Systems Analysis and Development graduated who is fascinated by Data, Automations and AI.